andrewrubin/learn-js-intro/README.md

 **Part 1:**

-Walk them through creating a short program which does the following things:
+Creating a program which does the following things:
-- `prompt()` a user for their name, and store that value in a variable.
+- Prompt a user for their name, and store that value in a variable.
+  - Tip: you can use the `prompt()` function to ask for user input.
+  - You can then store that in a variable.
+For example:
+    ```js
+    var age = prompt('How old are you?');
+    ```
-- Create a `message` variable which concatenates a message string to the user's name.
+- Create a `message` variable which concatenates a message string onto the user's name.
-- Display the personalized greeting in the console (or even `alert()` it just for fun.
-FUN!)
+- Display the personalized greeting in the console.

 **Part 2:**

-Display a different message only *if* the user's name is Andrew.
+Display a different message only *if* the user's name is Bowser.

 ----